dnlmlszl/Java_spring_learnings/learning-spring-boot/README.md

     }
 }
 ```
-Create a controller to expose the configuration via an endpoint:
+Create a controller to expose the configuration via an end point:

 ```
 package com.lmdlearning.learning_spring_boot;